top of page

 Maintain Consistency Over Time

-Characters that are not systematized tend to drift visually across campaigns, agencies and formats, weakening recognition and increasing rework.
+Characters that are not systematized tend to drift visually across campaigns, agencies, and formats.
+This weakens recognition and increases rework.

 Scale Across Platforms